 So it does look like there has been a name-change.

-Windows Defender in Windows 10 v 1607 and later now allows you to conduct an Offline Scan, that can help you get rid of persistent and difficult-to-remove malware and malicious software, using the latest threat definitions.
+NOTE: Windows Defender in Windows 10 v 1607 and later now allows you to conduct an Offline Scan, that can help you get rid of persistent and difficult-to-remove malware and malicious software, using the latest threat definitions.
+You can perform a Windows Defender boot time scan with Offline Scan feature in Windows 10.